-Sent via email: fedsec@alaea.asn.au CC: alaea@alaea.asn.au ; matthew.green@mazars.com.au
+Sent via email: fedsec@ALAEA.asn.au CC: Matthew.Green@mazars.com.au

-Dear Stephen Purvinas,
+Dear Stephen Purvinas

-The Australian Licenced Aircraft Engineers Association Financial Report for the year ended 31 December 2021 - (FR2021/321)
+The Australian Licenced Aircraft Engineers Association Financial Report for the year ended 31 December 2022 - (FR2022/276)

-I acknowledge receipt of the financial report for the year ended 31 December 2021 for the Australian Licenced Aircraft Engineers Association.
-The documents were lodged with the Registered Organisations Commission (the ROC) on 16 June 2022 and a corrected Independent Audit Report was lodged on the 13 July 2022.
+I acknowledge receipt of the financial report for the year ended 31 December 2022 for the Australian Licenced Aircraft Engineers Association (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 9 June 2023.

 The financial report has now been filed.

 The financial report was filed based on a primary review.
-This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
+This involved confirming that the financial reporting timelines required under sections 253, 265, 266 and 268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under section 268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-You are not required to take any further action in respect of the report lodged.
-Please note that the financial report for the year ending 31 December 2022 may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 31 December 2023 may be subject to an advanced compliance review.